tjd1234/cmpt225fall2023/assignments/a4/README.md

 | bubble sort |  6000 | 35994000        | 0.035031        |
 | bubble sort |  8000 | 63992000        | 0.066863        |

-The table should have 4 columns, and each column is labellws with the given name, as shown.
+The table should have 4 columns, and each column is labelled with the given name, as shown.

 > **Remember** The table will have 200 rows of data.